furdzik/IF.Japanese/README.md

 ### Deploy to prod

 Deploy by **Netlify**.
-Merge to `master` will automatocly trigger build/deploy.
+Merge to `master` will automatically trigger build/deploy.

 Status: